 Over time, COPD damages the lungs and causes a loss of elasticity in the airways and air sacs, which makes it much harder for patients to breathe.
 People with COPD have both emphysema and chronic bronchitis.

 COPD is considered a preventable disease most often caused by smoking.
-An estimated 90 percent of deaths from COPD are linked to smoking, according to the Centers for Disease Control and Prevention.
+An estimated 90 percent of deaths from COPD are linked to smoking, according to the

 Other drugs used to treat COPD symptoms include expectorants and mycolytics to loosen mucus in the airways, antibiotics to treat acute bronchial infections and pneumonia, and quinolones to clear certain types of bacteria from the lungs.